Not long ago, I wrote about how I see salsa community. It’s a good idea to read it first if you haven’t already. I will wait. :-)

 I said on2 community is a kind of serious competitive VIP community.
 In feedback, few people agreed; more had some issue.
 Mostly because it’s different in their location.
 As I said, I’m located in Europe, specifically in central Europe, and I have experience mostly from festivals in Europe, with trips to Russia and New York (which was very different, but also brief).

-Anyway, I think one of the problems is lack of good salsa events for people seeking to enjoy the dance and the music.
+Anyway, I think one of the problems is a lack of good salsa events for people seeking to enjoy the dance and the music.
 In Europe are many festivals, but almost all of them are not very good for social lovers.
-I'm not saying all those festivals are bad.
-In the end, everyone of us has different taste.
-I want to say, we need to improve diversity.
+I’m not saying all those festivals are bad.
+In the end, every one of us has a different taste.
+I want to say we need to improve diversity.

-First, I will try to make a list of what a social dancer (like me and my friends) likes:
+First, I will try to make a list of what a social dancer (like my friends and me) like:

 - Social dancing